1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Nov.
 18, 1903
  - In exchange for financial compensation
 #### Treaty of Versailles
+ - Was the treaty the ended World War One
+ - signed 28 June 1919
 #### Henry Cabot Lodge
 #### Zimmerman Telegram
  - A telegram from Germany that resulted in the US starting WW1